Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 ## 5. Add tasks to Task Scheduler

-All the installation in this section should be made from a personal administrator account.
+All the installation in this section should be made **from a personal administrator account**.

 ### 5.1 Add loggon_biocbuild_at_startup task to Task Scheduler